 - All service nodes are highly available and stable.

-- AliwareMQ for IoT supports SSL/TLS encryption and media streams support SRTP protection.
+- Message Queue for MQTTsupports SSL/TLS encryption and media streams support SRTP protection.

 As shown in Figure 2, User A invites User B to join an audio/video conference.
 The specific process is as follows:

-- User A of the terminal application initiates a meeting request and sends the request to the MQTT broker by sending an MQTT message.
-The message is routed through AliwareMQ for IoT to the RocketMQ queue.
-The audio/video management service developed by the business side processes the meeting request by receiving the message.
-After verification, it calls the Alibaba Cloud RTC API to register the relevant resources and parameters of this communication.
+- User A of the terminal application initiates A meeting request and sends the request to the MQTT broker by sending an MQTT message.
+The Message passes through Message Queue for MQTTroute to Message Queue for Apache RocketMQthe audio /video management service developed by the business side processes the meeting request by receiving the message.
+After the verification, it calls the Alibaba Cloud RTC API Real-Time Communication register the resources and parameters for this communication.

-- After receiving the parameters, the audio/video management service encapsulates the parameters into an invitation message and sends it to RocketMQ.
-After the message is routed through AliwareMQ for IoT, it is delivered to the terminal application of User A. Then, the terminal application of User A is added to the conference channel based on the parameters, and the access operation is completed.
+- After receiving the parameters, the audio /video management service encapsulates the parameters in an invitation message and sends the parameters to the Message Queue for Apache RocketMQ, after Message Queue for MQTTthe message is then delivered to the terminal application of user A. The terminal application of user A is added to the conference channel based on the parameters.

 - The audio/video management service also needs to find User B's information based on the information in User A's invitation.
 Similarly, the service also encapsulates the parameters into an invitation message, and the transfer process for User B is the same as that for User A described in Step 2.